HL7NZ/nes-ig/input/pagecontent/createEntitlement.md

 ### Create Entitlement for Patient

-This is document here for future scope and is not currently available.
+This operation is documented here for future scope and is *not currently available*.
 If you are interested in this operation please contact our team by completing the [General Enquiry form](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/36).

 This operation records a patient's entitlement to some form of subsidised healthcare.